Is It Okay to Joke During An Interview in 2023?

 A poorly worded joke, though, could cost you the job because not everyone might find your style of humor entertaining.

-is it okay to joke in an interview?
+Is it okay to joke in an interview?

 Yes, we believe it’s okay to joke around during an interview.
-Showing your emotional intelligence and keeping the conversation light will only help your chances of impressing the interviewer – just don’t take your jokes too far.
+Showing your emotional intelligence and keeping the conversation light will only help your chances of impressing the interviewer – don’t take your jokes too far.

 When you CAN joke in an interview